-In all good training practices, let's review the learning outcomes.
-At the end of the lesson our aim is for you to be able to assimilate the essential roles, C2 and how the SIGS fits in the UN structure.
-Please take a moment to read and understand the requirements.
+As a good training practice, let us review the learning outcomes of this lecture.
+At the end of this lecture, you should be able to perform the actions described in the slide.
+Take a moment to read and understand the requirements.